-- i.
-Completion of all Project Components.
-All components of the Project as identified in Recital C ("Project Implementation") shall be implemented by no later than - ii.

-Monitoring, Success and Maintenance.
+- Completion of all Project Components.
+All components of the Project as identified in Recital C ("Project Implementation") shall be implemented by no later than [Date certain = five years from the date the Board accepted the Project into the Program]. - ii.
+[If restoration component] Monitoring, Success and Maintenance.
 A success standard for restoration component of the Project shall be identified within the workplan, and shall be measured prior to Project Implementation as defined in Section 2.c.i below.

 d.
 Conservation Easement.
-Grantee shall execute that certain agreement entitled "Deed and Agreement by and between and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the of the Property ("Conservation Easement").
+Grantee shall execute that certain agreement entitled "Deed and Agreement by and between \\\\\\ and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the [conservation values] of the Property ("Conservation Easement").

 e.
 Recreation Conservation Covenant.

-Grantee shall execute that certain agreement entitled "Recreation Conservation Covenant," by which Grantee accepts the affirmative obligation to use, operate and maintain the Property for low-intensity public outdoor recreation ("Recreation Covenant") in perpetuity.
+[Required if a Recreation Project] Grantee shall execute that certain agreement entitled "Recreation Conservation Covenant," by which Grantee accepts the affirmative obligation to use, operate and maintain the Property for low-intensity public outdoor recreation ("Recreation Covenant") in perpetuity.